mgrider/SKHexGrid/README.md

   - as PDF, specifying the size of each cell
 * Add option to choose a woodgrain background
 * Add the possibility for arbitrary text annotations
+* Add a periodic shading type, that uses the secondary color only every 2 or 3 cells (The 2-away version would be similar to 3-color, just only using 2-colors.)

 ### Some ideas more suitable for the main hex-grid project